aws/eks-anywhere/docs/content/en/docs/concepts/packages/_index.md

     Yes.
 You can install any optional software of your choice.
 Be aware you cannot use EKS Anywhere tooling to install or update your self-managed software.
 Amazon does not provide testing, security patching, software updates, or customer support for your self-managed software.

-2. *Can I install software that’s on the curated package list but not sourced from EKS Anywhere toolchain?*
+2. *Can I install software that’s on the curated package list but not sourced from EKS Anywhere repository?*

-    If, for example, you install a Harbor registry that is not sourced and installed by the EKS Anywhere toolchain, Amazon will not provide testing or customer support to your self-installed software.
+    If, for example, you deploy a Harbor image that is not built and signed by Amazon, Amazon will not provide testing or customer support to your self-built images.